Davenporte is one of the names that was brought to England

 Early Notables of the Davenporte family (pre 1700)

-Another 42 words (3 lines of text) are included under the topic Early Davenporte Notables in all our PDF Extended History products and printed products wherever possible.
+, co-founder of the American colony of New Haven, eponym of Davenport College, Yale University; Sir Humphrey...
+Another 33 words (2 lines of text) are included under the topic Early Davenporte Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Davenporte family to Ireland